Additional photos of this Yamaha OW01 are available here for your perusal.

 A factory race kit (for several thousand dollars more) included upgraded pistons, camshafts, a race-only ECU and a full race exhaust.
 The published OW-01 quarter mile was 11.20 seconds at 130.81 MPH, with the bike topping out at approximately 160 miles per hour.

 The OW01 was never sold as a street bike in the U.S., but when the AMA altered the rules to allow as few as 15 examples sold to homologate a model, Yamaha USA sold them directly to licensed racers and teams, despite the bikes being fitted with headlamps and a full set of gauges.
-This Euro version has cosmetic differences to the US version, such as a smooth front headlamp area and a smooth taillight section.
+Based on feedback from a trusted Iconic client (Thanks, Ray K!), we believe this is a Japanese version – note cosmetic differences to the US version such as a smooth front headlamp area and a smooth taillight section.

-It’s all stock with all of the right bits and it’s one of the cleanest we’ve found.
-We had the bike running two years ago and then drained the fluids so that it could be put in the vault.
+We had the bike running two years ago and then drained the fluids so that it could be put in the Vault.
+Our White Glove service could quickly and easily have this in running condition again for the next owner.